Oxsomi/core3/docs/graphics_api.md

 ```

 Keep in mind that during a render call, you can't transition the resources passed into the attachments of the active render call.
 They're not allowed to be used as a read (SRV) or write textures (UAV); they're only allowed to be output attachments (RTV).
 Special care should be taken on the developer's side to avoid this from happening.

+Every startRender needs to match an endRender.
+During the render it's not allowed to access the render textures as a write or read texture.
+Operations such as clears are also not allowed.

 ### TODO: Transitions